mirandaliu8/capstone-descriptions/tech-elevator-capstone-descriptions.md

 ## E-Commerce Shopping Cart Application
-Coded an application as an end-of-module project for Module Two of Tech Elevator’s Coding Bootcamp, that utilizes REST API and allows authorized users to view, add, update, and delete products in their shopping cart, as well as view their subtotal and cart total.
-Technical skills used include Spring Boot, PostgreSQL, E/R diagrams, Integration Testing, Java, IntelliJ, and Git.
+Coded a back-end application that utilizes REST API and allows authorized users to view, add, update, and delete products in their shopping cart, as well as view their subtotal and cart total.
+Further expanded upon in a later project listed below.

 ### Technical Skills Used
 Spring Boot, PostgreSQL, E/R diagrams, Integration Testing, Java, IntelliJ, Git